danielaparker/jsoncons/src/doc/Classes/json.md

     static json parse(std::istream& is)
 Parses an input stream of JSON text and returns a json object or array value

+    static json parse_file(const std::string& filename)
+Opens a binary input stream to a JSON unicode file, parsing the file assuming UTF-8, and returns a json object or array value.
+This method expects that the file contains UTF-8 (or clean 7 bit ASCII), if that is not the case, use the `parse` method that takes an `std::istream` instead, imbue your stream with the appropriate facet for handling unicode conversions.

     static json parse_string(const std::string& s)
 Parses a string of JSON text and returns a json object or array value

-    static json parse_file(const std::string& filename)
-Parses JSON text from a file opened as a binary stream, and returns a json object or array value.

     template <typename N>
     static json make_multi_array(size1 ... sizeN)